 Regularly drinking too much alcohol can raise your risk of stroke.

-It is important that the UK government guidelines for men and women are followed.
+It is important that you follow UK government guidelines for men and women.
 The recommendations are no more than 14 units of alcohol with several drink free days a week.

-Drinking alcohol can result in a number of conditions that can increase the risk factors of stroke, including high blood pressure, type 2 diabetes and being overweight.
+Drinking alcohol can result in a number of conditions that can increase the risk factors of stroke.
+This can include high blood pressure, type 2 diabetes and being overweight.

 High blood pressure